Daredevil (film): Box office

 The film opened theatrically on February 14, 2003, on 3,471 screens in North America and took first place in its opening weekend, grossing $40.3 million.
 At the time, it became the second-biggest February release, behind Hannibal.
 By the second weekend the film saw a 55.1% decline in takings but managed to maintain the number one spot, beating new release Old School by $639,093.
 By the third weekend, Daredevil saw a further 38.5% drop in sales, and so fell to third place at the box office.
-The film grossed $102.5 million in North America, and $76.6 million in the rest of the world, totalling the film's worldwide takings at just $179.2 million, grossing over double its budget of $78 million.
+The film grossed $103 million in North America, and $77 million in the rest of the world, totalling the film's worldwide takings at just $180 million, grossing over double its budget of $78 million.
 Avi Arad addressed the top spot success by saying "we are five for five with record-breaking box office successes [with Blade, X-Men, Blade II then Spider-Man] and have two more Marvel releases slated for this summer [which are X2: X-Men United and Hulk].
 It's a testament to the broad appeal of these characters before mainstream audiences outside of the core comic fans.
-These super heroes have been successful within the Marvel pantheon for decades; it only makes sense that their translations to the big screen are just as fruitful."
+These superheroes have been successful within the Marvel pantheon for decades; it only makes sense that their translations to the big screen are just as fruitful."